 The Flowers Are Pollinated

 For the life cycle of the pepper plant to continue, it needs to be pollinated.
-Some peppers self pollinate while others cross pollinate.
-Peppers can self pollinate by dropping pollen directly from the anthers to the stigma.
-However, when insects visit the flowers, they can cross pollinate the flowers, taking pollen from one flower and bringing it to another flower.
+Some peppers self-pollinate while others cross-pollinate.
+Peppers can self-pollinate by dropping pollen directly from the anthers to the stigma.
+However, when insects visit the flowers, they can cross-pollinate the flowers, taking pollen from one flower and moving it to another flower.

 The Plant Sets Fruit